swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-1-run-a-simple-ml-experiment/index.md

 ## Summary

-Let's imagine you arrive in a new ML team.
+Let's imagine you recently arrived in a new ML team.
 They have a very nice ML experiment that you have to take on.
 This experiment is quite simple:

 - It uses 10K posts from StackOverflow
 - It marks the posts that are related to the R programming language with `1`, the others with `0`